 Documentation of Charges

-The University requires sufficient documentary evidence for all purchases made with the procurement card in order comply with its policies, sound business practices, the requirements of external and internal auditors and the Internal Revenue Service.
-Sufficient documentary evidence includes an original receipt, e-mail confirmation, packing slip, or commercial invoice.
+The university requires sufficient documentary evidence for all purchases made with the procurement card to comply with its policies, sound business practices, the requirements of external and internal auditors, and the Internal Revenue Service.
+Sufficient documentary evidence includes an original itemized receipt, e-mail confirmation, packing slip, or commercial invoice.

 Top